scikit-learn/enhancement_proposals/slep000/proposal.rst

 What is a SLEP?
 ###############

-SLEP stands for Scikit-Learn Enhancement Proposal.
+SLEP stands for Scikit-Learn Enhancement Proposal, inspired from Python PEPs or Numpy NEPs.
 A SLEP is a design document providing information to the scikit-learn community, or describing a new feature for scikit-learn or its processes or environment.
-The SLEP should provide a concise technical specification of the feature and a rationale for the feature.
+The SLEP should provide a concise technical specification of the proposed solution, and a rationale for the feature.

 We intend SLEPs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design